Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/index.rst

 * :doc:`Remote content uptake <uptake>`
 * :doc:`Hybrid Content Telemetry <hybrid-content>` allows recording telemetry from semi-privileged hosted content
 * :doc:`WebExtension API <webextension-api>` can be used in privileged webextensions
+* :doc:`Origin Telemetry <origin>` Experimental prototype.
+For use by Content Blocking only for now.

 .. toctree::
    :maxdepth: 2